yoctoproject/poky/documentation/dev-manual/common-tasks.rst

-   Building a system with such configuration will build the kernel using the main configuration but the ``do_bundle_initramfs`` task will grab the selected :term:`INITRAMFS_IMAGE` from :term:`INITRAMFS_DEPLOY_DIR_IMAGE` instead, resulting in a musl based initramfs image bundled in the kernel but a glibc based main image.
+   Building a system with such configuration will build the kernel using the main configuration but the ``do_bundle_initramfs`` task will grab the selected :term:`INITRAMFS_IMAGE` from :term:`INITRAMFS_DEPLOY_DIR_IMAGE` instead, resulting in a musl based :term:`Initramfs` image bundled in the kernel but a glibc based main image.

    The same is applicable to avoid inheriting :term:`DISTRO_FEATURES` on :term:`INITRAMFS_IMAGE`